EdvinasD/NumericalOptimization/README.md

 File descriptions:

-**functions.R** - functions for optimising numerical functions.
-Algorithms implemented are Particle Swarm Optimzation and Threshold Accepting this can be easily extended by adding new function and its parameters in to variable ```AlgorithmsList```.
+**functions.R** - functions for optimizing numerical functions.
+Algorithms implemented are Particle Swarm Optimization and Threshold Accepting this can be easily extended by adding new function and its parameters in to variable ```AlgorithmsList```.

 **ui.R** - shiny app user interface

 **server.R** - shiny app server code

-**GEfunction.R** - genetice evolution code
+**GEfunction.R** - genetic evolution code

 **functionsGE.R** - other function used in genetic evolution